mjahmadi/inlineditor/docs/index.md

 <br />

 ### Commands
-The commands is defined in $.fn.inlineditor.defaults
+The commands is defined in $.fn.inlineditor.commands

 |Name                       |Description                                                                                   |
 |:--------------------------|:---------------------------------------------------------------------------------------------|